urbit/urbit.org-reloaded/content/breach.md

 3. [Archive and move your old pier](https://urbit.org/using/operations/using-your-ship/#moving-your-pier) (this is the directory that contains your urbit event log).
 4. [Download the latest version](@/using/install.md#macos-and-linux) of the urbit binary.
 5. [Boot your ship with the new keyfile](https://urbit.org/using/install/#boot-your-planet).

+## I’m hosted by Tlon, or someone else—what do I need to do?

+Users hosted by Tlon will not need to take any action.
+We’re handling everything on our end.
+If you’re hosted by another provider, you should contact that provider for instructions.

 ## What happens to my data?